 We hope you love the products we recommend!
 Just so you know, when you buy through links on our site, we may earn an affiliate commission.
 This adds no cost to our readers, for more information read our earnings disclosure.

-After tons of researching and asking around roofing contractors about the best air hoses for nail guns, we selected our favorite picks that work best for roofing, framing and siding projects.
+After tons of researching and asking other roofing contractors about the best air hoses for nail guns, we selected our favorite picks that work best for roofing, framing, and siding projects.

-When it comes to roofing air hoses, we recommend hoses made of polyurethane and hybrid.
-They’re lightweight, flexible, visible, they coil easily and perform well in cold temperatures.
+When it comes to roofing air hoses, we recommend hoses made of polyurethane and hybrid materials because they are lightweight, flexible, and highly visible.
+These hoses coil easily and perform well in cold temperatures.

-Some polyurethane hoses have the tendency to kink more, but that’s due to how light and flexible they are.
+Some polyurethane hoses have the tendency to kink due to how light and flexible they are.

-When you work at heights or steep inclines, the weight of your nail gun hose is the most important.
+When you work at heights or on steep inclines the weight of your nail gun hose is very important.

 Dragging around heavy items on the roof is a huge issue.
-A heavy hose drags your tool down, increases fatigue and puts your safety at risk.
+A heavy hose drags your tools down, increases fatigue, and puts your safety at risk.
 Always choose lightweight tools and gear.